 Common Ground conversations can be held in any location.
 Previous events have been held in homes, parks, churches, and libraries.
 Locations can be private, or registration can be open to the public.
-Registration tools are provided by the Cleveland Foundation.
+Registration tools will be provided by the Cleveland Foundation.

 What is Common Ground?

 How can I participate?

-Residents can get involved in Common Ground by hosting a conversation or participating in one or more on June 24.
+Residents can get involved in Common Ground by hosting a conversation or participating in one or more on June 30.
 Registration, conversation facilitation, and promotional support will be provided to all Common Ground hosts, but registration is required.
 You can download a copy of our 2019 Host Guide here.